hackingmaterials/matminer/CONTRIBUTING.md

 * Use the Google Code style for all of your code.
 Find an example [here.](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * Your code should have (4) spaces instead of tabs.
 * If needed, update the documentation.
 * **Write tests** for new features!
 Good tests are 100%, absolutely necessary for good code.
-We use the python `unittest` framework -- see some of the other tests in this repo for examples, or ee the [Hitchhiker's guide to python](https://docs.python-guide.org/writing/tests/) for some good resources on writing good tests.
+We use the python `unittest` framework -- see some of the other tests in this repo for examples, or review the [Hitchhiker's guide to python](https://docs.python-guide.org/writing/tests/) for some good resources on writing good tests.
 * Understand your contributions will fall under the same license as this repo.

 When you submit your PR, our CI service will automatically run your tests.